sigp/solidity-security-blog/README.md

 Rubixi ([contract code](https://etherscan.io/address/0xe82719202e5965Cf5D9B6673B7503a3b92DE20be#code)) was another pyramid scheme that exhibited this kind of vulnerability.
 It was originally called `DynamicPyramid` but the contract name was changed before deployment to `Rubixi`.
 The constructor's name wasn't changed, allowing any user to become the `creator`.
 Some interesting discussion related to this bug can be found on this [Bitcoin Thread](https://bitcointalk.org/index.php?topic=1400536.60).
 Ultimately, it allowed users to fight for `creator` status to claim the fees from the pyramid scheme.
 More detail on this particular bug can be found [here](https://applicature.com/blog/history-of-ethereum-security-vulnerabilities-hacks-and-their-fixes).

 <h2 id="storage"><span id="SP-14">14.
-Unintialised Storage Pointers</span></h2>
+Uninitialised Storage Pointers</span></h2>

 The EVM stores data either as `storage` or as `memory`.
 Understanding exactly how this is done and the default types for local variables of functions is highly recommended when developing contracts.
-This is because it is possible to produce vulnerable contracts by inappropriately intialising variables.
+This is because it is possible to produce vulnerable contracts by inappropriately initialising variables.

 To read more about `storage` and `memory` in the EVM, see the [Solidity Docs: Data Location](http://solidity.readthedocs.io/en/latest/types.html#data-location), [Solidity Docs: Layout of State Variables in Storage](http://solidity.readthedocs.io/en/latest/miscellaneous.html#layout-of-state-variables-in-storage), [Solidity Docs: Layout in Memory](http://solidity.readthedocs.io/en/latest/miscellaneous.html#layout-in-memory).